btmartin721/SNPio/snpio/docs/source/getting_started.rst

 .. note::

   SNPio does not support Windows operating systems at the moment.
-We recommend using a Unix-based operating system such as Linux or macOS.
+We recommend using a Unix-based operating system such as Linux or MacOS.
 If you have Windows, you can use the Windows Subsystem for Linux (WSL) to run SNPio, which runs a Linux distribution on Windows.

 .. note::